-Remember, microbial presence in a stored fuel tank environment is a complex biome, almost an ecosystem of sorts for microbes.
+Remember, microbial presence in a stored fuel tank environment for a hospital/health care facility is a complex biome, almost an ecosystem of microbes.
 One size treatment does not always fit all.
 Use ATP microbial testing to confirm the problem is eradicated, for peace of mind.
-This is the best chance for government and municipal stored fuel users to ensure microbe problems don't cost them or their constituents.